anonaddy/addy.io/source/faq.md

 * Open-source application code
 * No limitation on the number of aliases that can be created
 * Generous monthly bandwidth
-* Multiple domains to choose for aliases (currently anonaddy.com, anonaddy.me and another 3 for paid plan users)
+* Multiple domains to choose for aliases (currently anonaddy.com, anonaddy.me and other premium domains for paid plan users)
-* Ability to generate random character and random word aliases at shared domains
+* Ability to generate random character, random word, random noun, random male/female name aliases at shared domains
 * Ability to add additional usernames to compartmentalise aliases
+* Download and view failed deliveries
+* Rules for custom email flows
 * New features added regularly

 ## Who's behind addy.io? {#whos-behind-addy-io}

 My name is Will Browning, I'm a web developer from the UK and an advocate for online privacy and open-source software.
-You can find me on [Twitter](https://twitter.com/willbrowningme) although I don't tweet that much!
+You can find me on [X](https://x.com/willbrowningme) although I don't tweet that much!

 <h3 class="faq-category">Domains</h3>